The Grand Leading-Slash "Safety, or Burden?" Question

 == ~#[frame! "foo" [a b]]]~ ; anti

-It hasn't fully settled with me after working with it for some time.
+It hasn't settled with me after working with it for some time.

-Yet still... it's a burden in a way the other changes are not.
+But when you're writing foo: func [...] [...] you already know it's an action, and being forced to say you do makes the code look junky.
+It's a burden in a way the other changes are not.
 It's the only change that increases the character count.

 What's At Stake By Not Enforcing This?